-Between the hours of 7:30 a.m. to 8:00 a.m. and 2:00 p.m. to 5:00 p.m. you may drop your papers for filing into the drop box at the civil clerk's office at either the Hall of Justice in Fairfield or the Solano Justice Center in Vallejo.
+Between the hours of 7:30 a.m. to 8:00 a.m. and 2:00 p.m. to 5:00 p.m. you may drop your papers for filing into the drop box at the civil clerk's at the Hall of Justice in Fairfield.
 Your papers will be file-stamped with the same date that they were placed into the drop box.
 If your filing requires a fee, please SECURELY attach a check ~DO NOT ATTACH CASH~ to your documents.
 If you want an endorsed-filed copy returned to you, include an extra copy of your documents and a self-addressed stamped envelope.

 Filing by Mail

 You may also file your documents by mailing them to one of the addresses listed above.
 PLEASE allow adequate time from the date of mailing for your documents to arrive at the court.
 If your filing requires a fee, please SECURELY attach a check ~DO NOT ATTACH CASH~ to your documents.
 If you want an endorsed-filed copy returned to you, include an extra copy of your documents and a self-addressed stamped envelope.

 Filings by Fax